xRaisenx/aichatbot/README.md

 *   **Sophisticated LLM-Powered Dialogue:** At its heart, our assistant uses **Google's Gemini API**, enabling it to understand not just words, but the *intent and context* behind complex customer queries.
 This allows for natural, flowing conversations and truly helpful, human-like advice.
 *   **Intelligent Product Discovery:** Combines **Upstash Vector** for rapid semantic search with traditional filtering, ensuring customers find the right products quickly, even with vague or multifaceted requests.
-*   **Unbreakable Context & Memory:** Features **enhanced contextual chat history**, remembering previous interactions within a session.
-For longer conversations, it intelligently uses **LLM-powered summarization** to maintain relevant context efficiently, ensuring a coherent and personalized experience from start to finish.
+*   **Unbreakable Context & Memory:** Features **enhanced contextual chat history management using Upstash Redis for session persistence**, remembering previous interactions within a session.
+For longer conversations, it intelligently uses **LLM-powered summarization** to maintain relevant context efficiently.
-*   **Blazing-Fast & Responsive:** Leverages **efficient caching strategies** (Upstash Redis for server-side data like system prompts and chat history segments, and LRU cache for frequently accessed API data) to deliver swift responses and a smooth user experience.
+*   **Blazing-Fast & Responsive:** Leverages **efficient caching strategies with Upstash Redis** for API responses (reducing LLM calls for repeated queries) and session history, delivering swift responses and a smooth user experience.
-*   **Adaptive & Relevant Interactions:** While not "learning" in a self-modifying AI sense, the system is designed for **continuous improvement through iterative prompt engineering**.
-The LLM's capabilities allow for responses that adapt to the evolving conversation, demonstrating a nuanced understanding of user needs as the chat progresses.
+*   **Adaptive & Relevant Interactions:** While not "learning" in a self-modifying AI sense, the system is designed for **continuous improvement through iterative prompt engineering and a dynamic Redis-based knowledge base**.
+The LLM's capabilities allow for responses that adapt to the evolving conversation.
+The knowledge base learns from interactions to provide faster, consistent answers to common non-product queries.
 *   **Shopify GraphQL Fallback:** Guarantees product information availability, even if vector search yields no immediate results for highly specific edge cases.
-*   **General Knowledge Base:** Answers general beauty-related questions (e.g., "What is skincare?") using a dedicated Upstash Vector index, positioning itself as a knowledgeable beauty advisor.
+*   **Dynamic Knowledge Base:** Answers general beauty-related questions and learns from user interactions.
+Common non-product queries and their answers are stored in Upstash Redis, allowing the chatbot to respond quickly without always relying on the LLM.
 *   **Real-time Product Sync:** Keeps product information current via Shopify Admin API.
 *   **Scalable & Robust Architecture:** Built on Next.js and Vercel, designed for reliability and growth.
-*   **Engaging Personality:** AI responses are crafted to be clear, concise, conversational, and helpful, with a touch of Planet Beauty's brand voice.
+*   **Engaging Personality & Guided Interaction:** AI responses are crafted to be clear, concise, conversational, and helpful.
+The assistant further guides users by providing 4 AI-generated welcome questions on initial load, and then offering 3 new, contextually relevant suggested questions after each of its subsequent responses to encourage deeper engagement and exploration.

 ## 📈 Business Value for Planet Beauty